helico-kalki/Vithoba/README.md

       You can edit it by hand in the flashcards.json file, if you want

 - ▶ Next (Goes to the next flashcard, writing mode exclusive, as you don't rate on your own)
+- 📈 Counter (Info: total number of flashcards and the count of flips done)

 ### ➖ Bottom Bar